feklee/stm/video_installation/README.md

  1. Build and upload Arduino sketch `microcontroller` to Teensy 3 or compatible.

- 2. Start server:
+ 2. List available serial ports for communication with the Teensy:

-        $ cd server
+        $ cd server/
         $ npm start

+ 3. Start server, here with serial port `COM59`:

+        $ npm start COM59

- 3. Open index page in browser, in full screen mode on a 16:9 screen.
+ 4. Open index page in browser, in full screen mode on a 16:9 screen.
 Example URL (adapt to your system):

         http://localhost:8080